 Now position the PC-8 where you want it and attach the main leads.

 SWITCHING LEAD: I connected the VStrom Kit’s switching lead to the rear brakelight connector shown below.
-Other Kits will have to connect the blue Posi-Tap to a switched hot wire on the bike.
-You can use the tail light wire, a pilot light, or a wire feeding a brakelight switch as on the VStrom.
+Generic Kits will have to connect the blue wire, with a Posi-Tap, to a switched hot wire on the bike.
+You can use the licence light wire, tail light wire, a pilot light, or a wire feeding a brakelight switch as on the VStrom.

 INSTALLING YOUR ACCESSORY CIRCUITS

 After installing the Kit, you will have to install all your accessory wires as shown below.
 Before adding all the circuit wires, you might want to test your fuse panel and make sure everything is working.
 Then you can install all your circuits to it.
-However, whenever you are working on a circuit, adding wires, etc., PULL THE MAIN FUSE.
+However, whenever you are working on a circuit, adding wires, etc., PULL THE MAIN FUSES.
 As long as the main fuse is out you can’t short anything or otherwise have a problem.
-So put the main 30A fuse in and test everything, then pull it out before adding wiring.
+So put the main 30A fuse in (switched circuits) and test everything, then pull it out before adding wiring.
+New Kits have a 20A fuse for unswitched circuits.

 Above is my PC-8 install on my VStrom.